MorphZG/Learn-code/freecodecamp/relational database/02 learn relational databases by building a mario database/readme.md

-DROP TABLE table_name;                                      --delete table from database DROP DATABASE database_name;                                --delete database ALTER DATABASE database_name RENAME TO new_database_name;   --rename database UPDATE table_name SET column_name=new_value WHERE condition;--change value in a column SELECT columns_name FROM table_name;                        --view columns in a table, use * to show all columns SELECT columns_name FROM table_name WHERE condition;        --view columns in a table that match some condition eg. name='Mario'
+DROP TABLE table_name;                                      --delete table from database DROP DATABASE database_name;                                --delete database ALTER DATABASE database_name RENAME TO new_database_name;   --rename database UPDATE table_name SET column_name=new_value WHERE condition;--change value in a row UPDATE table_name SET column1=new_value, column2=new_value WHERE condition;--change multiple values SELECT columns_name FROM table_name;                        --view columns in a table, use * to show all columns SELECT columns_name FROM table_name WHERE condition;        --view columns in a table that match some condition eg. name='Mario'
-SELECT columns_list FROM table_name ORDER BY expression ASC;--sort rows by expression in ASC or DESC order ALTER TABLE table_name DROP COLUMN column_name;             --remove column ALTER TABLE table_name RENAME COLUMN column_name TO new_name;--rename column ALTER TABLE table_name ADD PRIMARY KEY(column_name);        --add primary key, column that will serve as unique identifier for each row
+SELECT columns_list FROM table_name ORDER BY expression ASC;--sort rows by expression in ASC or DESC order ALTER TABLE table_name RENAME COLUMN old_name TO new_name;  --rename column ALTER TABLE table_name DROP COLUMN column_name;             --remove column ALTER TABLE table_name RENAME COLUMN column_name TO new_name;--rename column ALTER TABLE table_name ADD PRIMARY KEY(column_name);        --add primary key, column that will serve as unique identifier for each row